 Pete Rose, baseball’s all time hits leader, is still swinging when it comes to the subject of sports gambling, defending his wagering on everything from baseball to horse racing.

-“Who cares if I want to make a legal bet and go home and watch it?”
-He said.
+“Who cares if I want to make a legal bet and go home and watch it?
+He asked.
 “Who am I hurting?
 I’m not hurting anybody, I’m living my life.”

 Baseball Commissioner Disagrees